-What is a Fully Automatic Timing System?
+What is Fully Automatic Timing (FAT) for Sports?

 What are the Core Components of a Fully Automatic Timing System?

-Are There Different Kinds of FAT Systems?
+Are There Different Kinds of Fully Automatic Timing Systems?

 Which Sports Timing Systems are Most Accurate?